 The Cumulative GPA Test is utilized by Sterling College's Financial Aid Office to measure the qualitative component of SAP for its undergraduate student population.
-Cumulative GPA will include all transfer hours that the Registrar accepts.
 To pass this test, undergraduate students with less than 32 earned credit hours must maintain a cumulative GPA of 1.85 or higher; undergraduate students with 32 or more earned hours must maintain a cumulative GPA of 2.00 or higher.